niemopen/ntac-admin/project-notes/docs/niem-6.0-arch-changes/niem-6.0-arch-changes-v1.0-pn01.md

 ## 2.1 Relaxed conformance rules for message schemas

 There are two kinds of data model in NIEM:  *reference models* and *message models*.
 These models are represented in XSD as *reference schemas* and *message schemas*.

 The NIEM core and domain models are reference models.
 These models express semantics, providing names and definitions for concepts, and relationships among concepts.
 They are characterized by "optionality and over-inclusiveness".
-That is, they define more concepts than needed for any particular data exchange specification, without cardinalty constraints, so it is easy to select the concepts that are needed and omit the rest.
+That is, they define more concepts than needed for any particular data exchange specification, without cardinality constraints, so it is easy to select the concepts that are needed and omit the rest.

 The data model in a message specification (or IEPD) is a message model.
 These models include cardinality constraints and datatype restrictions to define the mandatory and optional content of a particular message format in a data exchange.
 They are formed by assembling subsets of the reference schema documents that define the NIEM model, plus one or more extension schema documents that contain any exchange-specific definitions.

 NIEM 6 introduces a new conformance target for *message schema documents* that omits many of the conformance rules for *reference schema documents* and *extension schema documents*.
-For example, a message schema may use `xs:choice` instead of element subsitution.
+For example, a message schema may use `xs:choice` instead of element substitution.
 In NIEM 6, a message schema is focused on validation and code binding, and need not follow all the rules that promote reuse and impose semantics on XSD constructs.
 As a result, software which produces and consumes NIEM data will be easier to implement.
 (Semantics and reuse are still available and supported through the reference model.)

 The *subset schema rule* continues to apply in NIEM 6.
 Any XML that is valid when assessed against a message schema must also be valid against the reference schema.